onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Mic drop at the end - with my tat shown

 and that's the end of our family friendly special!
+BEEP! its not like anyone watching this wouldn't figure out what's beeped out!
+What a BEEPing joke!
+We're saving the kids, right?

 and I show my face with the thug life glasses